SCHOOL

 Conference panel and moderation

-Workshop and leadership session (half-day / full-day)
+Workshop and leadership session (half / full day)

 Guest lecture — academic institutions